Key Takeaways

 One of the key features of Wavefront-guided LASIK is its ability to provide a truly personalised vision correction experience.
 The wavefront map identifies not only common refractive errors like nearsightedness, farsightedness, and astigmatism but also higher-order aberrations unique to each individual.

-These higher-order aberrations are like the fingerprints of your eyes, capturing irregularities that are specific to you.
-By addressing these personalised imperfections, Wavefront-guided LASIK goes beyond just improving your vision—it enhances the quality of your vision, leading to sharper and clearer eyesight.
+These higher-order aberrations are like the fingerprints of your eyes.
+By addressing these personalised imperfections, Wavefront-guided LASIK goes beyond just improving your vision.
+It enhances the quality of your vision, which can mean sharper sight and less glare, especially at night.

 The Procedure